DiligentGraphics/DiligentSamples/Tutorials/Tutorial04_Instancing/readme.md

 ```

 Note that the last four attributes come from the vertex stream #1 and that `FREQUENCY_PER_INSTANCE`
-indicates that these are per-instance attributes.
+indicates that these are per-instance attributes. `LayoutElement::AutoOffset` and `LayoutElement::AutoStride` are
+special values that instruct the engine to automatically compute element offset and buffer stride assuming that
+elements are tightly packed.

 ## Vertex and Index Buffers